-Figure 5.12: Sample items from the WAIS Bias: Intelligence tests and psychological definitions of intelligence have been heavily criticized since the 1970s for being biased in favour of Anglo-American, middle-class respondents and for being inadequate tools for measuring non-academic types of intelligence or talent.
+Bias: Intelligence tests and psychological definitions of intelligence have been heavily criticized since the 1970s for being biased in favor of Anglo-American, middle-class respondents and for being inadequate tools for measuring non-academic types of intelligence or talent.
 Intelligence changes with experience, and intelligence quotients or scores do not reflect that ability to change.
 What is considered smart varies culturally as well, and most intelligence tests do not take this variation into account.
 For example, in the West, being smart is associated with being quick.
 A person who answers a question the fastest is seen as the smartest, but in some cultures being smart is associated with considering an idea thoroughly before giving an answer.
-A well thought out, contemplative answer is considered in those cultures to be the best answer.
-Extremes of Intelligence: Intellectual Disability and Giftedness The results of studies assessing the measurement of intelligence show that IQ is distributed in the population in the form of a normal distribution (or bell curve), which is the pattern of scores usually observed in a variable that clusters around its average.
+A well-thought out, contemplative answer is the best answer.

+Extremes of Intelligence: Intellectual Disability and Giftedness

+The results of studies assessing the measurement of intelligence show that IQ is distributed in the population in the form of a Normal Distribution (or bell curve), which is the pattern of scores usually observed in a variable that clusters around its average.
 In a normal distribution, the bulk of the scores fall toward the middle, with many fewer scores falling at the extremes.
-The normal distribution of intelligence shows that on IQ tests, as well as on most other measures, the majority of people cluster around the average (in this case, where IQ = 100), and fewer are either very intelligent or very unintelligent (see Figure 5.13).
-Because the standard deviation of an IQ test is about 15, this means that about 2 percent of people score above an IQ of 130, often considered the threshold for giftedness, and about the same percentage score below an IQ of 70, often being considered the threshold for an intellectual disability.
+The normal distribution of intelligence shows that on IQ tests, as well as on most other measures, the majority of people cluster around the average (in this case, where IQ = 100), and fewer are either very smart or very dull (see Figure 5.13).
+Because the standard deviation of an IQ test is about 15, this means that about 2% of people score above an IQ of 130, often considered the threshold for giftedness, and about the same percentage score below an IQ of 70, often being considered the threshold for an intellectual disability.

 Although Figure 5.13 presents a single distribution, the actual IQ distribution varies by sex such that the distribution for men is more spread out than is the distribution for women.
-These sex differences mean that about 20 percent more men than women fall in the extreme (very intelligent or very unintelligent) ends of the distribution (Johnson, Carothers, and Deary, 2009).
+These sex differences mean that about 20% more men than women fall in the extreme (very smart or very dull) ends of the distribution (Johnson, Carothers, & Deary, 2009).
 Boys are about five times more likely to be diagnosed with the reading disability dyslexia than are girls (Halpern, 1992), and are also more likely to be classified as having an intellectual disability.
-However, boys are also about 20 percent more highly represented in the upper end of the IQ distribution.
+However, boys are also about 20% more highly represented in the upper end of the IQ distribution.